-Our snow guards are water a clear snow guard, molded of polycarbonate, which sits in the flat part of a metal roofing panel, where it suspends the snow and ice in place until it can melt off gradually and safely.
-They provide ultimate protection for pedestrians and prevent property damage caused by sliding snow and ice.
+Our snow guards are water clear, molded of polycarbonate and mount to the flat part of a metal roofing panel.
+The snow and ice is suspended in place until it can melt off gradually and safely.
+Metal Roof Snow Guards provide the ultimate protection for pedestrians and prevent property damage caused by sliding snow and ice.
 Polycarbonates like Lexan® are UV stabilized and virtually unaffected by weather.

 Our policy is very simple.
 We will match or beat any published or written Snow Guard price quote from an established reputable snow guard company.
 The main requirement is that we are matching Apples to Apples and not Apples to Raisins.
-The competitor’s snow guard must be of equal size to our product you are asking us to price match and made from the same 100 % Virgin Grade, UV stable, Clear, Lexan material used to manufacture our snow guards.
-We now have six different sizes of polycarbonate snow guards so chances are we have just what you are looking for in stock and ready to ship today.
+The competitor’s snow guard must be of equal size to our product and made from the same 100 % Virgin Grade, UV stable, Clear, Lexan material used to manufacture our snow guards.
+We now have eight different sizes of clear polycarbonate snow guards so chances are we have just what you are looking for in stock and ready to ship today.
 We offer the highest quality polycarbonate (plastic) snow guards with the longest proven track record, period!
 All our guards have been independently tested and guaranteed to work!
-Do not take chances on new untested designs with prices too good to be true, choose to buy from the originators of the plastic snow guard.
 We will not be undersold by cheap inferior imitations!
 Price matching policy is only applicable to snow guards.
 Also for rock bottom prices check out our Clearance section.
 It changes from time to time so please check back frequently.

 4. Are the dimensions, shape and mounting methods of a snow guard system important?

 The height and shape of the face of a snow guard determines its ability to hold back layers of ice and snow.
 A snow guard needs to be mounted in the lowest portion of a roofing panel where the snow and ice actually moves.
 A flat, non-pointed surface should stand at least the height of the seam, creating a connected field, to hold snow and ice stationary until it can melt off safely.
 On a standing seam floating type roof, the safest way to mount a snow guard is our adhesive method.
 Here is a link to our Adhesive Mounted Snow Guards.
 This mounting method does not restrict normal thermal expansion and contraction of floating metal roof panels.
 It also provides a release feature that prevents panel damage.
 This completely eliminates any potential impairment to the seams.
 The smooth edges of the SnoBlox-SnoJax reduce the likelihood of personal injury during installation and normal roof maintenance.
 Another style of snow guard for standing seam roofs is the SnoBar Clamp-on Rail System.
 With the rail systems there are release factors so it is very important to obtain a proper spacing layout for your project so panel damage does not occur.

 This matter is one of preference.
 Clear snow guards are far less noticeable on a roof than colored ones.
 A color matched snow guard will act as a sundial and cast a shadow with the sun all day.
 Also, if the snow guard is not the same material as the roof, painted at the same time with the same type of paint, the rate of fading will be different.
 This will make the color matched snow guards more noticeable over time.

 Our SnowBreaker can be used with 3m tape with a bead of SB-190 installed around the perimeter.
 This is the only snow guard that we sell with tape because the face of the guard is pointed to break up snow and ice instead of holding it in place.
-Tapes generally have very little or no UV stabilization and tend to roll up underneath the snow guard when exposed to shear loads.
+Tapes generally have very little or no UV stabilization and tend to roll up underneath the snow guard when exposed to heavy shear loads.
 In our many years of marketing snow guards, we have never seen tapes last very long.
 The adherent properties of the tape change with outside UV exposure over time.
 In our opinion tapes have always been just a temporary solution for mounting a snow guard in cold weather.
-We only recommend the use of SureBond SB-190 clear sealant adhesive for adhering SnoBlox-SnoJax.
+We only recommend the use of SureBond SB-190 clear sealant adhesive to permanently adhere our polycarbonate snow guards.
 Note: There is no long lasting adhesive available for copper or lead coated copper and the use of Surebond SB-190 is not recommend on these kinds of roofs.

 Using any builders level placed downhill anywhere on the roof.
 Measure out 12 inches on a horizontal level plane.
 Measure up from the roof surface to the 12 inch mark on the level.
 This number is then placed over 12 (i.e. 4/12).
 Congratulations you have just measured the pitch of your roof.

-We market a snow guard product made just for vent pipe and chimney protection called VentSaver.
-Protecting just a doorway is a much trickier proposition and we don't recommend it.
+We market a snow guard product made just for roof stack, vent pipe, chimney and mast protection called VentSaver.
+Now just protecting just a doorway is a much trickier proposition and we don't recommend it.
 Even though we don’t recommend it, in some areas of the country where the snow doesn't frequently freeze together it is possible to retain snow on partial roof sections.
 This should only be attempted with an adhesive mounted guard that provides a release factor to prevent roof damage.
 In potentially cold climate areas that have snow and ice accumulate and freeze for several days at a time, the disproportionate loading that is created, extends well beyond the secluded area of guards.
 This imbalanced type of load is usually detrimental to any type of snow retention device.
 The general rule of thumb is that snow and ice guards should be equally staggered over the entire roof so the loading is distributed uniformly.
 Most engineers agree it is better to have equal loading verses unequal loading on a building structure.

-When used with our SnoBlox, SnoJax II & IceJax, the SureBond EverSeal SB-190 requires at least 672 hours (28 days) of cure time with temperatures of 50° Fahrenheit or above to adequately cure prior to being subject to a snow load.
+When used with our Glue Down Snow Guards, the SureBond EverSeal SB-190 requires at least 672 hours (28 days) of cure time with temperatures of 50° Fahrenheit or above to adequately cure prior to being subject to a snow load.
 The curing process does not have to take place all at one time however it is essential that a cumulative total of at least 672 hours of 50° F. is attained.
 The adhesive is not ruined in cold weather, instead it just enters a dormant stage until temperatures rise above 50° F. In many instances the delay caused by cold weather can actually double or triple the 28 day curing period.

 Since 1985, we have spent thousands of dollars testing tapes, sealants and adhesives and in our opinion the only adhesive that works is the SureBond SB-190.
 The only minor drawback is the specific time and temperature requirements that prevent winter time installation.
-To our knowledge there are no miracle “cold weather” adhesives, tapes or sealants that work and although, we are the biggest fans of the SureBond brand of products, we feel obligated to caution against using what several competitors are touting as the “New Cold Weather Adhesive” called SureBond EverFlex Bondaprene 1800.
-Just ask to see their professional snow guard testing results and project references for this new product and you will see what we mean!
+To our knowledge there are no miracle “cold weather” adhesives, tapes or sealants that work.

 Snow Guard installation is a reasonably straight forward process, see our installation page for details on the 3 easy steps.
 Unless you are familiar with walking on steel roofs, we recommend finding an experienced local metal roofing contractor.
 Since we are the manufacturer, we do not install snow guards nor do we make specific contractor recommendations.
-If you decide to tackle the job yourself, it may be worthwhile investing in a shoe made specifically for walking on roofs such as Cougar Paw shoes seen at www.cougarpaws.com.
-IceBlox Inc. d.b.a.
-SnoBlox- Snojax does not assume liability for the installation process or recommendations of its products.
+If you decide to tackle the job yourself, it may be worthwhile investing in a RidgePro Anchor Solution to help prevent yourself from falling off the roof.

 Please call your local zoning office or county building inspector.
 Your local building supply store or lumber yard may also know the local snow load values.